bitsofcotton/ddpmopt/README.md

 The pred command (curdir)w...-bit.ppm output is omitter on shortcut for decomposing and apply to the predictions, this might includes specific -&gt; {y} prediction -&gt; reverse chain by finding some of the patterns but they doesn't have handles what information to omit for predictions.

+Also, these predictors doesn't handle what meaning to omit on next image, so is composition around collection of predictions.
-However, either pred command (curdir)w...-bit.ppm output have a glitch same as curdir-bit.ppm command having some gulf when we're bad luck.
+Either, pred command (curdir)w...-bit.ppm output have a glitch same as curdir-bit.ppm command having some gulf when we're bad luck, either we cannot get proper prediction collection composition from small number of the input contexts.

 # Usage:
     # copy color structure